emattson/Spinnify-Chrome-Extension/README.md

 Spinnify-Chrome-Extension
 =========================

-Simple chrome browser extension to demonstrate a basic extension
+Simple chrome browser extension to demonstrate a basic extension with insertCSS.